-On June 19, 2016, the Rev. David L. Helfer joyfully accepted our call to be UUCSC’s second settled minister.
+On June 19, 2016, the Rev. DL Helfer joyfully accepted our call to be UUCSC’s second settled minister.

 Rev. Helfer comes to UUCSC with a BA in English literature from George Washington University, an MS in environmental management and policy from Rensselaer Polytechnic Institute, an MBA from the University of Maryland, and a Masters in Divinity from Claremont School of Theology.
 Rev. Helfer is currently a distance-learning doctoral student, also at Claremont, in faith-based strategic leadership.